dongzhuoyao/note/_posts/2020-03-21-unsupervised-learning.markdown

 C is dxk matrix, denoting the cenntriod of k centers with dimenstion d. even though K-means is non-parametric clustering.
 C can be implicitly obtained when convergent.

-Two tricky ways to avoid trival solutions.
+Two stage optimization like ADMM.
+1). clustering the features to produce pesudo-label y;2). update the parameters of the convnet by predicting these pseudo-labels.
+This type of alternating procedure is prone to trivial solutions.
+Two tricky ways are introduced to avoid trival solutions.

 Interesting analysis in the experimental part.